MoonWalker440/Music-Megathread/README.md

 - [Logitech Media Server](https://lms-community.github.io/) - Self-hosted, extensible music server with support for multiroom playing and third-party streaming services.
 It can play local or remote music to a wide range of software and hardware players.

-- [Supersonic](https://github.com/dweymouth/supersonic) - A lightweight and full-featured desktop music client for Jellyfin and Subsonic-compatible servers
+- [Supersonic](https://github.com/dweymouth/supersonic) - A lightweight and full-featured desktop music client for Jellyfin and Subsonic-compatible servers.

-- [Tack](https://github.com/patzly/tack-android/) - A powerful and beautiful metronome for Android
+- [Tack](https://github.com/patzly/tack-android/) - A powerful and beautiful metronome for Android.

+- [Netplayer Mobile](https://github.com/Zhoucheng133/netPlayer-Mobile) - A Subsonic & Navidrome based mobile music player.

 ### ▷ Audio Torrenting